danger/danger.systems/static/source/guides/creating_your_first_plugin.html.md

 order: 4
 ---

 So, you want to make a Danger Plugin?
 This is _awesome_.
 We all have common issues, and this is a great way to share code with the world.
-We've found once a single rule becomes longer than 10-15 lines of code, converting it into a plugin
+We've found once a single rule becomes longer than 10-15 lines of code, converting it into a plugin makes a lot of sense.

 The concept of a Plugin in Danger is very simple.
 It's a subclass of `Danger::Plugin`.

 If you don't know about Ruby modules, then don't worry, think of it as Ruby namespacing.
 That's the `Danger::` bit.
 You'll have to create a class that is a subclass of `Plugin` inside a `Danger` `module`.

 ### Tech Specs

 This subclass will be created automatically with a reference to the current `Danger::Dangerfile` ruby object.
 It will be created before the `Dangerfile`([s][multiple_danger]) are parsed by it.

 There are no ways to automatically execute code with knowledge of the current status.
 A plugin should get told to do some work from the user's `Dangerfile`(s).

 Your plugin is added as an attribute to the user's `Dangerfile`(s), this is based on your class name, but is editable.

 ```ruby
 def self.instance_name